 However, it is important that you choose the right or appropriate preheat and interpass temperature control for your application.
 This will depend on the type and thickness of your weld material.
 You can get find this information in welding codes, the welding procedure of the application, or other fabrication documents.

-In addition to the above, you should preheat the material all the way through; The heat should extend to an area that is almost three inches on both sides of weld joint.
+In addition to the above, you should preheat the material all the way through.
+The heat should extend to an area that is almost three inches on both sides of the weld joint.
 You should start welding when the material goes above the preheat temperature.
-Also, do not let the weldment to cool lower than the interpass temperature as this can cause cracking.
+Also, do not let the weldment cool lower than the interpass temperature, as this can cause cracking.

 11. Not Performing Preventive Maintenance